cTurtle98/Lifealgorithmic/source/faq.rst

 Due dates are in Canvas.

-How do I Access Canvas?
+How do I access Canvas?
 -----------------------

 Canvas is located at: